Dr. Yulia I. Shtareva, Psy.D. | Prov. Licensed Clinical Psychologist in Austin, TX

 Why Relational-Experiential Therapy?

-At the core of my therapy approach is a relational-experiential style and philosophy.
+At the core of my therapy approach is a relational-experiential philosophy of change.
 Research consistently shows that hands-on, relational therapies create longer-lasting change than short-term talk therapies like CBT or short-term exposure therapies alone.
 See my FAQs page to learn more.
 When clients engage in long-term, relational, and experiential work, they can:

 • Identify the root causes of anxiety, shame, addiction, or self-sabotage